Errors When Constraining Hot Blackbody Parameters with Optical Photometry: Results

 \subsubsection{The Effect of Priors}

-We plot the median of the best-fit temperature ensemble-distributions for each set of blackbody simulation parameters and each type of prior for the 0.05 magnitude uncertainty simulations and the SDSS SEDs in Figure \ref{fig:res_t_sdss_p05_priorcomp}.
+We plot the median of the best-fit temperature ensemble distributions for each set of blackbody simulation parameters and each type of prior for the 0.05 magnitude uncertainty simulations and the SDSS SEDs in Figure \ref{fig:res_t_sdss_p05_priorcomp}.
 When using optical and ultraviolet data (right panel in Figure \ref{fig:res_t_sdss_p05_priorcomp}), both priors produce similar results.
-However, when using optical data alone (left panel in Figure \ref{fig:res_t_sdss_p05_priorcomp}), the log-uniform prior produces more accurate ensemble-median best-fit temperatures, compared to the uniform prior.
+However, when using optical data alone (left panel in Figure \ref{fig:res_t_sdss_p05_priorcomp}), the log-uniform priors produce more accurate ensemble median best-fit temperatures, compared to the uniform priors.
 The results for the SDSS 0.1 magnitude uncertainties and for both uncertainty values with the Johnson-Cousins SEDs are similar and are presented in Figures \ref{fig:res_t_sdss_p1_priorcomp}, \ref{fig:res_t_john_p05_priorcomp} and \ref{fig:res_t_john_p1_priorcomp}.
-We conclude that the log-uniform prior produces more precise results when fitting optical data, and we proceed to analyze only those fits in the remainder of this work.
+We conclude that the log-uniform priors produce more precise results when fitting optical data, and we proceed to analyse only those fits in the remainder of this work.